Cards' Pujols hits 700th home run, 4th player to reach mark

 Pujols received a prolonged standing ovation from the crowd — he finished out last season while playing for the Dodgers.
 He took a curtain call, raising his cap in acknowledgment.

-The fans chanted “Pujols!
+The crowd of 50,041 chanted “Pujols!
 Pujols!”
 They finally sat down after being on their feet in anticipation of seeing history.

 His 700th homer gave him a couple of other nice, round numbers, too — he has hit 500 home runs off right-handers and 200 off lefties.